CopernicaMarketingSoftware/Documentation/Mailerq/4.0/spool-directory.md

 can use the "spool-delay" variable.
 Set this to a numeric value holding the number of seconds to wait before files are picked up.

-After publishing the message to the inbox queue, MailerQ removed the the file.
+After publishing the message to the inbox queue, MailerQ removes the input file.
 If you do not want this, you can set "spool-remove" to 0.
-However, it is not recommended to disable removing files, because your spool directory will become full, and emails might get delivered more than once if MailerQ is being restarted and starts scanning the spool directory again.
+However, it is not recommended to disable removing files, because emails might get redelivered if MailerQ is restarted and starts scanning the spool directory again.